 The Cardinal is the state bird of seven different states.
 Illinois adopted it firstly (1929), followed by Indiana (1933), Ohio (1933), Kentucky (1942), North Carolina (1943), West Virginia (1949), and Virginia (1950).
 North Carolina and West Virginia have yet to put the bird on a plate.
 Note all of the above benefit environmental causes except the Indiana plate (two versions) contributing to the Indiana Homeland Security Foundation, which supports public safety.
 The cardinal is an…interesting choice.
 Note that the Indiana, Kentucky, and Illinois plates above are successive versions in each case from oldest to newest.

-The above specialty plates feature the following feathered friends: Ivory-billed woodpecker (Arkansas), Northern bobcat quail (Georgia), Hummingbird (Kentucky & Mississippi), Kentucky Warbler (Kentucky), Quail (Kentucky), Chickadee (Minnesota), Eastern bluebird (Tennessee), and the Grosbeak (West Virginia).
+The above specialty plates feature the following feathered friends: Ivory-billed woodpecker (Arkansas), Northern bobcat quail (Georgia), Hummingbird (Kentucky & Mississippi), Kentucky Warbler (Kentucky), Quail (Kentucky), Chickadee (Minnesota), Woodpecker (New Jersey) Eastern bluebird (Tennessee), and the Grosbeak (West Virginia).

 Alabama‘s “Forever Wild,” Montana‘s “Bird Habitat,” Nebraska‘s sandhill cranes, and Kentucky‘s butterflies and dragonflies from the “Nature’s Finest” series rounds out the air-borne wildlife.